pingcap/docs-cn/dumpling-overview.md

 export AWS_SECRET_ACCESS_KEY=${SecretKey}
 ```

 Dumpling also supports reading credential files from `~/.aws/credentials`.
-For more Dumpling configuration, see the configuration of [BR storages](/br/backup-and-restore-storages.md), which is consistent with the Dumpling configuration.
+For more Dumpling configuration, see the configuration of [External storages](/br/backup-and-restore-storages.md).

 When you back up data using Dumpling, explicitly specify the `--s3.region` parameter, which means the region of the S3 storage: